PSP-Archive/docs/homebrew-lib/help.md

 ## A note on Authorship

 The 'creator' field on the Internet Archive pages reflects the credits listed either within the archived homebrew itself, or the readme file provided with a given build.
 We make no claims on their accuracy, nor do we seek to establish an absolute truth on the authorship of a project.
 We have no means to adjudicate authorship disputes.
 The 'creator' field is merely a convenient way of cataloguing projects as they are preserved.

+## Reporting non-working Homebrews

+To report a broken homebrew, create a new entry in our [Issues page](https://github.com/PSP-Archive/docs/issues).
+Make sure to specify the PSP model and the firmware version that you are using.